 The school has a responsibility to offer programmes which provide a wide range of experiences and also satisfy national course requirements.
 We endeavour to do this while keeping subject contributions as low as possible.
 Contributions to costs for each subject is provided in the Subject Information Guides.
-NZQA Fees:
+These are to cover the costs of take home items only and stationery.